The Reading Evolution:

 This list goes on to include ignoring research from the early childhood community on why the kind of direct instruction in reading that the SoR advocates call for is developmentally inappropriate.
 Dec 2018- Things-I’ve-learned-from-our-very-youngest-readers-thoughts-on-my-recent-talk-with-parent-educators- They then laud over the gains in reading scores made in many states but they fail to mention that many of these “gains” are made in part by retaining students so that their scores don’t count in the next year’s testing.
 P.L.
 Thomas Feb 2020.
 Such retention policies fly in the face of a large body of research indicating that retention in the early grades greatly increases the likelihood students will drop out during their high school year

-- Science of Reading advocates seem to discount the importance of fostering a love of reading and creating lifelong readers.
+- Some of the Science of Reading advocates seem to discount the importance of fostering a love of reading and creating lifelong readers.
 By contrast, balanced literacy proponents work actively to get books into the homes of children in the book deserts.
 As Molly Ness explains, book deserts are zip codes where most children have no books at home.
 Her Podcasts about Book Deserts contain interviews of people who are doing the very necessary work of getting books into the homes of the children who need them the most.
 Here is one example: Book Desert Podcast.
 This work is important because wide reading is one of the key ways students build their vocabulary and background knowledge.
 Balanced reading advocates are proactive in trying to help with this problem.
 May 2018 Getting-books-into-the-hands-of-children /; The Believe Project

 - There are viable alternatives to the Science of Learning position.
 Tim Rasinski views the teaching of reading as both science and art.
 April 18, 2018, the-teaching-of-reading-as-both-science-and-art/ He is a proponent of teaching prosody, reading like a storyteller.
 I’ve found using his ideas helps readers of all ages.
 It pays to teach readers to read like storytellers.
 P.L.
 Thomas has written extensively about the reading wars and the limits and limitations of the Science of Reading position.
 P.L.
 Thomas selected blog entries.
 I found his analysis of the media’s current misreading of the reading crisis especially compelling.
 P.L.
 Thomas- Media Misreads the Reading Crisis .
 Eric Litwin has written about how to use songs to bring joy into the process of teaching reading and my kids love to read his books and sing his songs.
 Singing-our-way-into-fluency-exploring-the-work-of-eric-litwin-and-how-he-brings-together-the-art-and-science-of-reading/ P.D.
 Pearson had many insights as he talked about in the historic session on reading research done at last year’s ILA convention.
 I did a series of blogs giving highlights of the content of those sessions.
 Oct 18th 2019 ; Oct 25 2019; Nov 2019.